atusneem/Linear-Regression/README.md

 # Linear-Regression
-Linear Regression using Scikit Learn and from Scratch
+Templates for Linear Regression using Scikit Learn and from Scratch